ivanko2002/Kaiju-Showdown/README.md

 Game descriptions:

-Background: A text-based RPG game.
+A text-based RPG game.
 In the future, Kaiju, monsters from another world are invading our world.
 Jagers which are gigantic robots are created to fight against them.

-In this battle game, players will either control a Kaiju or a Jager and fight against each other.
+In this game, players will either control a Kaiju or a Jager and fight against each other.
 Each character will have different health points(HP), experience points(XP) and abilities.

 Features: